IBM/watson-nao-robot/README.md

 # Robotic Calculations and Inference Agent

 This journey takes you through end to end flow of steps in building an interactive interface between NAO Robot and Watson Conversation API.
-Nao Robot listen the vocal query and converts it into text and sends it to Node Red Flow.
-The Node Red Flow uses Watson Conversation API to break and map the text into intents and entities for which it has been trained already.
-The conversation API through Node Red Flow further linked to a Jupyter Notebook in Data Science Experience(DSX).
+Nao Robot listens to the vocal query and converts it into text and sends it to Node Red Flow.
+The Node Red Flow uses Watson Conversation API to break and map the text into intents and entities for which it has been trained.
+The conversation API is linked through Node Red Flow to a Jupyter Notebook in Data Science Experience(DSX).
 In this notebook statistical analysis is performed on the finantial data set.
 The result of the query is now again sent back to Node Red Flow.
 Which is transfered to Nao Robo and it speaks the result.

 When the reader has completed this journey, they will understand how to:

-* Establish the communication between IOT devices like robot and other cloud applications
+* Establish the communication between Robot and IoT devices.
 * Develop a custom web user interface using Node-RED.
 * Create the Watson Conversation chat bot Application.
 * Do the statistical analysis on financial dataset using Jupitor (python) Notebook on Data Sacience Experience.